abrar189/reading-notes/read04a.md

 When you want to use JavaScript with a web page, you use the HTML
 <script> element to tell the browser it is coming across a script.
-Its s re attribute tells people where the JavaScript file is stored
+Its s re attribute tells people where the JavaScript file is stored.